wp-plugins/pinterest-rss-widget/readme.txt

 == Changelog ==

+= 1.3 =
+* Added shortcode for use in posts and pages

 = 1.2.5 =
 * Added ability to choose 4 different sizes of "Follow Me On Pinterest" buttons